mpaskevi/phd/pages/01.blog/analyzing-open/item.md

 Well, 'meeting' #1 of my PhD journey is done!
 As this is a seminar course focussed more on empowerment and conversation, our prof likes to call our weekly get-togethers 'meetings'.
 Ok.

-As is standard in the first introduction to a course, there was significant one-way conversation about the course outline and where we would be headed and such things....
+As is standard in the first introduction to a course, there was the typical conversation about the course outline and where we would be headed and such things....

 ===